 1.1 Relative biomass index

-The time series for the relative biomass indices of each population were from the fishery-independent biological surveys conducted by the Department of Natural Resources of each state.
+Time series of relative biomass indices were derived for each population from the fishery-independent biological surveys conducted by the Department of Natural Resources of each state.
 Survey protocols vary between management agencies, and survey methods often differ depending on the purpose of the survey.
 Therefore, we consulted relevant experts from each state who were familiar with their respective survey programs and obtained the relative biomass indices that best reflected the temporal changes in stock biomass for each population (Tab.S1 in the supplementary material).

 1.2 Recreational harvest

 Total recreational harvests were estimated based on the creel survey conducted by Department of Natural Resources of each state.
 Data were collated and stored in the CreelCat database (https://creelcat.shinyapps.io/CreelCat/).
 The data were downloaded from CreelCat on 4 June 2022.
-Unlike large-scale commercial fisheries where accurate daily catch records are required, estimated recreational harvest data based on voluntary angler interviews are considered less precise.
+Unlike large-scale commercial fisheries, where accurate daily catch records are required, estimated recreational harvest data based on voluntary angler interviews are considered less precise.
 Therefore, we treated the recreational harvests as observations that are subject to observation error instead of known quantities in the model.

 1.3 Tribal harvest